starknet-foundation/starknet-cli-wallet/README.md

 # Contributors ✨

-This POC implementation has been made possible by:
+This POC implementation has been created by:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->